hasibzunair/casual-classifier/README.md

 # Resources

-Some of the materials are used from the [documentation](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_tutorials.html) here.
+Some of the materials are used from the [documentations](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_tutorials.html) here.
+Also I took extensive help from [this](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_feature2d/py_table_of_contents_feature2d/py_table_of_contents_feature2d.html) section of the documentations.